microsoft/Policy-Weaver/README.md

 - **Microsoft Fabric Support**: Direct integration with Fabric Mirrored Databases/Catalogs and OneLake Security.
 - **Runs anywhere**: It can be run within Fabric Notebook or from anywhere with a Python runtime.
 - **Effective Policies**: Resolves effective read privileges automatically, traversing nested groups and roles as required.
-- **Pluggable Framework**: Supports Azure Databricks and Snowflake policies, with more connectors planned.
+- **Pluggable Framework**: Supports Azure Databricks, Snowflake, and Azure Data Lake Storage Gen2 policies, with more connectors planned.
 - **Secure**: Can use Azure Key Vault to securely manage sensitive information like Service Principal credentials and API tokens.